Skip to main content

 Data Review

 The vrs_to_mp4 script exports a VRS file to MP4 and was created to help researchers send files for review more easily.
-Please note, MP4 files will not contain the full sensor suite or the time stamps necessary to align with other recordings.
+Please note, MP4 files will not contain the full sensor suite.

 Code samples